mschiffn/comp_ui_toolbox/README.md

 Established image recovery methods, e.g. delay-and-sum (DAS) or
+Fourier methods, however, gradually trade the image quality for the frame rate.
+They rely on
-Fourier methods, however, do not support complex imaging sequences and, thus, seriously limit the unprecedented flexibility of these systems.
+relatively simple physical models that do not support complex imaging sequences and, thus, significantly reduce the flexibility of these systems.

 ## What Does This Toolbox Accomplish?

+Computational UI methods leverage the available processing power for realistic physical models that reflect the abilities of freely programmable UI systems.
+They recover
+fluctuations in
-Computational UI methods recover fluctuations in the acoustic material parameters in a specified FOV from
+the acoustic material parameters in a specified FOV from